pg-support/supt-km/docs/4. Processes/c. Post-sale/Spark 40 PSU (Hum Issue)/Regular PSU requests.md

 ### Non-US

-6. Fill out the [Supt-Logistics Form](https://docs.google.com/forms/d/e/1FAIpQLSdd0Hei0HZSqwf_bzUTIdutMvE_a_N2VGuOc5fta-jwun69PA/viewform?fbzx=4036418607483484801) (Service Type: [[Service Parts Request]]) and make sure to fill in full contact information (submitted by the customer during “Hum 2” macro) in the form.
+1. Request a service part request by submitting a ticket on JIRA ([[Resend & Replacement (JIRA)]]).
-7. Once submitted, check back at the [PG Supt-Logistics Form](https://docs.google.com/spreadsheets/d/1Fy29NhrA1tZJXq3LkVxNPUamxsd1ddPnmv3llIYY2E4/edit?usp=sharing) (Service Part Request).
-Since 1 amp can only be paired with 1 GPSU, if your GPSU request is marked as green, it means we’ve already sent a GPSU for the same amp, thus this new GPSU needs to be charged and another request needs to be submitted.
+2. Make sure to fill in full contact information (submitted by the customer during “Hum 2” macro) in the form.
-8. After filling out the request form, please use the macro “Hum 3,” submit as ‘On-hold’ and wait for the tracking number.
+3. After requesting service part on JIRA, please use the macro “Hum 3,” submit as ‘On-hold’ and wait for the tracking number.
-9. PSU will be shipped within roughly 2 days.
+4. PSU will be shipped within roughly 2 days.
 Check back for TRK# and provide it to the customer.
 (END)